 Companies that don’t carefully supervise their supply chains can sometimes run into problems with product quality.
 For example, in 2013, European consumers were shocked when product quality tests revealed that some burgers claiming to be beef also contained horsemeat.
 Many customers were upset and stopped purchasing burgers affected by the scandal.

 2. Transparency Promotes Product Safety

 Supply chain and logistics professionals play an important role in product safety.
 With their expert training, they know what to look for when negotiating contracts with suppliers, and how to keep goods safe and secure while they’re being transported.
-They also help make that information accessible to consumers, and keep any potential dangers properly labelled.
+They also help make that information accessible to consumers and keep any potential dangers properly labeled.

 3. Logistics Courses Promote Ethics in the Supply Chain